 - Fourth Year & Beyond: 100%

-In order to avoid the graded benefit policy, it is best if the parent or parents being covered are still in good health.
+To avoid the graded benefit policy, it is best if the parent or parents being covered are still in good health.
 Otherwise, waiting until health problems appear in their parent means that the graded benefit policy may be the only choice.

 The bottom line…

-Proper burial insurance for elderly parents means starting early and finding good, low premium policies that provide at least $10,000 worth of benefits to cover all funeral expenses.
+Proper burial insurance for elderly parents means starting early and finding good, low-premium policies that provide at least $10,000 worth of benefits to cover all funeral expenses.